m-jalabert/PARTIES-VoF-IBM/PARTIES/testcases/ten_Cate_testcase/README_ten_Cate.md

 ## reference_data.dat
 Contains the data against which the data that are calculated during testrun are compared.

-Important: The original testcase according to Mordant & Pinton requires a relativbely large domain, leading to a long computation time.
-After it was verified that the PARTIES code can reproduce the experimental data from Mordant & Pinton, the testcase was simplified in order carry out the simulation much faster.
-The data contained in "reference_data.dat" are the ones from the simplified setup.

 ## parties_orig.inp
-Represent the two "original" input files for the testcase, meaning according to the mordant & Pinton testcase (not simplified).
+Represents the "original" input file for the testcase, meaning according to the ten Cate et al. testcase (not simplified).

 ## reference_data_orig.dat
-Contains the original simulation data that was obtained by the original Mordant-Testcase (not simplified).
+Contains the original simulation data that was obtained by the simulation based on the ten Cate et al. paper (not simpliefied).

 ## plot_reference_vs_simulation
-Contains an svg-graphic that displays the original experimental data (Mordant), original simulation data (Biegert) as well as the "new" PARTIES simulation data.
+Contains an svg-graphic that displays the experimental data extracted from a graph in the dissertation of Biegert (based on the ten Cate et al. simulation with 14 cells per diameter) as well as the "new" PARTIES simulation data.